 Have reasonable expectations

-While everyone wants a job with flexible hours, a casual corporate culture, a community-minded mission and a $90k salary, few professionals find the “perfect job” right out of the gate.
+While everyone wants a job with flexible hours, a casual corporate culture, a community-minded mission, and a $90k salary, few professionals find the “perfect job” right out of the gate.
 Less than 30% of workers land their dream job, or work in some related field, according to a LinkedIn survey.
 And salary?
 You’ll be facing a battle of Expectations vs. Reality.
-We’re not telling you this to take the wind from you sails, but having reasonable expectations allows for more job satisfaction.
+We’re not telling you this to take the wind from your sails, but having reasonable expectations allows for more job satisfaction.

 Broaden your search

 Some professionals focus their search on the ideal role.
 Others, target a specific industry or organization.
 The path to your ideal job is rarely straight.
 In fact, it takes more sudden left turns and far more steps than you expect.
 Your skills are useful in many different areas.
 Be open to a variety of options.
 Expect your first couple positions to build your resume and provide you with the experience and achievements (as well as failures) that will get you on your way to that perfect job.
 While the Bureau of Labor Statistics has not come to a consensus regarding the definition of a job change, a person is expected to have anywhere from 10-20 jobs in his or her lifetime, demonstrating the crooked path we mentioned.

 Leverage ALL of Your Connections (Even your Uncle Joe!)

 There’s no shame in reaching out to your dad’s BFF when looking for a job.
 Reaching out to the people your parents know or other seasoned professionals you have a relationship with is an excellent place to invest your networking time.
 These are the people most likely to return your calls or emails and even agree to meet in person.
 Better yet, they’re most likely to introduce you to people who have the inside track on job openings and even those who do the hiring!